Jason Heyward Player Props: Dodgers vs. White Sox

-On Wednesday, Jason Heyward (batting .321 in his past 10 games) and the Los Angeles Dodgers face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 10:10 PM ET.
+Jason Heyward -- batting .345 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Chicago White Sox, with Dylan Cease on the mound, on June 15 at 10:10 PM ET.

-He racked up two hits (going 2-for-3) in his most recent appearance against the White Sox.
+In his most recent appearance, he went 1-for-4 against the White Sox.

 Jason Heyward Game Info & Props vs. the White Sox